Veterans History Project

 What happened to the interviews?

 Biography forms and recorded interviews are archived at the United States Library of Congress and the Laguna Woods History Center.
-They should be searchable on-line at the Library of Congress (http://lcweb2.loc.gov/diglib/vhp/html/search/search.html) and the Laguna Woods History Center (https://lagunawoodshistory.org/oralhistories/veterans/media).
+They should be searchable on-line at the Library of Congress (http://lcweb2.loc.gov/diglib/vhp/html/search/search.html) and the Laguna Woods History Center (http://lagunawoodshistory.org/oralhistories/veterans/media).
 These DVDs are stored in the Laguna Woods History Center archive and are available to view at the Center in person to veterans, scholars, students and visitors.

 Why did the Laguna Woods History Center have to stop participating in the Veterans History Project?